glutanimate/MoodyRain/README.md

 ### Dependencies

-MoodyRain depends on `yad`, `mpv`, and `exiftool`.
+MoodyRain depends on `yad`, `mpv`, and `vorbis-tools`.
 On Ubuntu 14.04 and up you can install all dependencies with the following commands:

     sudo add-apt-repository ppa:webupd8team/y-ppa-manager
     sudo apt-get update
-    sudo apt-get install yad mpv libimage-exiftool-perl
+    sudo apt-get install yad mpv vorbis-tools

 ### Setup